chromium/chromium/chrome/android/java/src/org/chromium/chrome/browser/ui/system/README.md

 ## Input Signals

-- Theme color change: When the toolbar changes color due to the website theme color change or omnibox focus/unfocus action, the StatusBarColorController will be informed via a call to TopToolbarCoordinator.ToolbarColorObserver.
+- Toolbar color change: The toolbar color change has 3 cases: website theme color change, url focus change, and tab switcher show/hide animation.

-  -- When the toolbar starts or ends the url focus change animation, UrlExpansionObserver will send color-changing signal and UrlFocusChangeListener will receive a signal as an observer to inform the StatusBarColorController to change color.
+  --- When the toolbar starts or ends the url focus change animation, UrlExpansionObserver will send color-changing signal and UrlFocusChangeListener will receive a signal as an observer to inform the StatusBarColorController to change color.
 The StatusBarColorController uses the information provided by these callbacks to calculate the correct color.
-  -- When toolbar changes color, it will inform the StatusBarColorController throughout the animation, invoking the color update for status bar in real time, and thus synchronizing the status bar and toolbar color during toolbar animation.
+  --- When toolbar changes color due to website theme changes, ToolbarColorObserverManager will collect the toolbar color update, and inform the StatusBarColorController throughout the animation, invoking the color update for status bar in real time, and thus synchronizing the status bar and toolbar color during toolbar animation.
+  --- When toolbar's alpha value changes as the user shows/hides tab switcher, ToolbarColorObserverManager will calculate the status bar color by applying current toolbar color onto default tab switcher background color with tab switcher animation's alpha value, and inform the StatusBarColorController throughout the animation, invoking the color update for status bar in real time, and thus synchronizing the status bar and toolbar color during tab switcher animation.

 - Offline indicator(status indicator): Offline indicator is a persistent bar that appears below the status bar to denote the connectivity status.
 StatusBarColorController